-- Define a management group for each business unit with a detailed hierarchy that reflects geography then environment type (for example, production or not production).
+- Define a management group for each business unit with a detailed hierarchy that reflects geography first, then environment type (for example, production or nonproduction environments).

-- Create a production and nonproduction subscription for each unique combination of discrete business unit or geography.
-Care should be taken if creating multiple subscriptions.
-See here for more.
+- Create a production subscription and a nonproduction subscription for each unique combination of discrete business unit or geography.
+Creating multiple subscriptions requires careful consideration.
+For more information, see the Subscription decision guide.

 - Apply consistent nomenclature at each level of this grouping hierarchy.

-- Resource groups should be deployed in a manner that considers its contents lifecycle: everything that is developed together, is managed together, and retires together goes together.
-For more information on resource group best practices, see here.
+- Resource groups should be deployed in a manner that considers its contents lifecycle.
+Resources that are developed together, managed together, and retired together belong in the same resource group.
+For more information on best practices for using resource groups, see here.

 - Region selection is incredibly important and must be considered so that networking, monitoring, auditing can be in place for failover/failback as well as confirmation that needed SKUs are available in the preferred regions.

-These patterns provide room for growth without complicating the hierarchy unnecessarily.
+These patterns provide room for growth without making the hierarchy needlessly complicated.